Skip to Main Content

 Summerlin's Steakhouse Tier and Where Harlo Sits Within It

-Within that Summerlin and west Las Vegas tier, Harlo carries a 3-Star Accreditation from the World of Fine Wine & Liquor Awards, a credential that positions it clearly above neighbourhood-casual and inside a narrower bracket of credentialed independent steakhouses.
+Within that Summerlin and west Las Vegas tier, Harlo carries accreditation from the World of Fine Wine & Liquor Awards, a credential that positions it clearly above neighbourhood-casual and inside a narrower bracket of credentialed independent steakhouses.
 For context, the Strip's most referenced steakhouse alternatives include Craftsteak, which operates inside a major resort footprint, and Bazaar Meat, which belongs to a celebrity-chef portfolio.
 Harlo's award signals a different reference point: a property that earns recognition on the merits of its beverage and dining program rather than on the strength of a parent brand.

 Daytime and Evening: How the Two Services Read Differently